 A staggering 220,000 litres of water thunder over Huka Falls' 11-metre high escarpment every second.
 It creates quite the calamity.
 From here, the road ahead unfolds in a broad panorama of Lake Taupo, its waters so vivid and blue they resemble an Ice Mint.
 Traverse the Kapiti Coast to New Zealand's cool little capital, Wellington.
 (B) Stay: Travelodge Wellington

 Wellington is known for its uber-cool cafés, designed to fuel you through a session at Te Papa, the Museum of New Zealand.
 Onwards to the Interislander for a cruise across Cook Strait, from the North Island to the South.
-(B/D) Stay: Picton Yacht Club
+(B/D) Stay: Picton Beachcomber Inn

-Black is the new black, as you'll fast discover when walking along the dramatic ink-hued Kaikoura beach.
-Bonus points if you spot a sea lion or sperm whale frolicking offshore.
+There aren't many beaches more dramatic than the sands of Kaikoura.
+Bonus points if you spot a sea lion or sperm whale frolicking offshore, Kaikoura is the marine wildlife centre of New Zealand.
 Talk to your Travel Director for tips on the essential restaurants to dine in tonight - Christchurch has reinvented itself in more ways than one.
-(B) Stay: Wyndham Garden
+(B) Stay: Ibis Hotel Christchurch

 Oamaru may have supplied other NZ cities with limestone, but it kept some for itself - and the result is glorious leafy streets with grand 1800s buildings that stand proud before you journey further south toward Dunedin.
 It's easy to while away the afternoon in ‘little Edinburgh's' atmospheric art-lined alleys.
 Or venture further afield to discover the wildlife that thrives in this pretty pocket of the country - fur seals and penguins among them.
 (B) Stay: Scenic Hotel Dunedin City